 On Saturday morning, over 800 artists met under the live oaks in Forsyth Park to draw.
 Each artist was given one square of sidewalk, one box of chalk and three hours–the rest was up to them.
 The Sidewalk Chalk Festival is hosted by the Savannah College of Art and Design, so the quality is astounding.
 Undergrads, grad students, high school hopefuls, alumni, faculty all drawing their hearts out as we stroll by or picnic on the grass.
 In the mid-afternoon, judges judge, prizes are awarded, thousands and thousands of pictures are snapped.
 Then as the sun sets, it’s all washed away.
 It’s just chalk, after all.

 Luis paused long enough to share hugs with me, with Brantley, with Jill.
-We three had loved Spencer when he was a bold boy and again as a wizened man.
+We three had loved Spencer when he was a bold boy at Governor’s Honors and again as a wizened man.
+In the interim years, most of us were unaware of Spencer’s work to get AIDS drugs approved by the FDA.
+He had disappeared on us during those New York years.
 At his memorial in January, many of Spencer’s dearest friends had commented on his chimeric habit of disappearing, of slipping away then reappearing years later.
+We started saying goodbye to Spencer when he was diagnosed with AIDS in the early 1990s.
 Hell, Spencer was supposed to have been dying for twenty years but he never did.
 Then he did.
-But it was hard to believe.
+It was hard to believe he was gone gone.

 Thanks to the work that Spencer did to get protease inhibitors approved by the FDA, eight million people around the world are living with AIDS today.
 Living.
 Today.
-I’ve been trying to write this next section for days and I can’t, so I’ll quote from Peter Staley’s eulogy, “Grief Is a Sword”:Eight million people on standardized regimens.
+Yet he’s gone.
+I can’t find words for the….irony?
+Pathos?
+Tragedy?
+I can’t, so I’ll quote from Peter Staley’s eulogy, “Grief Is a Sword”:Eight million people on standardized regimens.
 Eight million lives saved.
 It’s a stunning legacy, and so bittersweet.
 How could that young gay man, confronted with his own demise, respond with a level of genius that impacted millions of lives but failed to save his own?
 This death hit us hard.
 We have grappled to make sense of it.
 Why did he stop his meds?
 What role did his struggle with crystal meth play?
 Was this a failure of community?
 Are there lessons we can learn?

 The first lesson for me has been about impermanence–Spencer is gone.
 Yes, it was complicated.
 Yes, he did great things with his genius.
 Yes, he did horrible things to his health.
 Yes, we can learn things from his life.
 Yes, there are things we will never know.
 No. He is gone.

 I wonder what it would have felt like to stay there until the park emptied out and the cleaning crew came through with their hoses.
 I wonder what it would have meant to me to watch that patch of white in Spencer’s beard wash away into nothing as it joined with everything around it.